Sosman1992/Reverse_Engineering_Week-10_Lab_Report_Assignment/README.md

 The Weeks Lab focus was on Reverse Engineering Ransomeware with crackmes which involves running the crackmes with tools including but not limited to (strings, uftrace) at the terminal, Ghidra- a reverse engineering tool that was developed by the NSA for debugging crackmes etc. to enable in finding of essential information from the crackme basically a PASSWORD.

 ---
-# SOLUTION TO Lab 9-1 [easy_crackme_1] crackme AND EXPLANATION OF HOW I SOLVE IT USING THE TOOLS
+# SOLUTION TO [ransomware.zip] AND EXPLANATION OF HOW I SOLVE IT USING THE TOOLS
 ## STEPS
 After downloading the file from the website, I extracted the downloaded zip file `ransomeware1` to my Desktop and it provided with a files namely `important.docx, important.docx.pay_up,ransomware_1,secret.txt.pay_up`.
 I proceeded by running the command `file ransomware_1` in my linux terminal to ascertain the type of file and from the output it revealed to me `ransomware_1` is an ELF 32-bit LSB shared object with BuildID[sha1]=cab8f1307a69efae4b940d0a8fef3c5c79d83da9.
 Similarly using  command `file important.docx.pay_up` provided with an ouptput `important.docx.pay_up: data` and lastly, executing the command `file secret.txt.pay_up` provided an ouptput `secret.txt.pay_up: data`.